3.2: Protein Purification

 \end{equation}

 where η is the viscosity (a measure of the resistance to flow of a liquid - water has a low viscosity, real maple syrup a high viscosity), and Rs (Stokes radius) is the radius of the hydrated sphere (the larger Rs, the larger the frictional coefficient, the larger the Ff which resists motion toward the cathode).
-This equation should be intuitive from your experiences.
+This equation should be intuitive based on your experiences.

 \begin{equation}